 - In today’s world, understanding customer and market trends is crucial.
 Marketing Analytics provides insights into customer preferences, buying patterns, and other factors influencing customer behavior, helping businesses better understand their customers and improve their marketing efforts.

 - It also helps depict which campaigns succeeded and which failed.
 It provides the reasons for the success or failure of the campaign as well.

 - By monitoring the Marketing trends regularly, Marketing Analytics enhances the market study of the organization and provides clear reports to give a crystal view of the operations of all the campaigns.
-It also helps to understand the ROI.
+This also helps businesses optimize their marketing spending and better estimate their ROI.